-I recently read an article in Forbes titled ‘Marketing’s Existential Crisis’, where Mastercard CMO Raja Rajamannar was interviewed.
+I recall a Forbes article where Mastercard CMO Raja Rajamannar was interviewed.
 He makes the connection between the disappearing roles in marketing and their original area of focus on the “four Ps”—product, price, place and promotion, with the disbursement amongst other departments within many organizations.
 He notes that “A key area where marketers have been supplanted by others is in data and technology.”
 I couldn’t agree more!

 The issue for those in marketing today, is that data has become “king”.
 In many situations, those in marketing roles aren’t the ones gathering the data, nor do they know how to decipher it.
 They tend to lack the math skills and background needed to properly interpret and implement the huge amounts of data that may be provided to them.